Translation of Anthologia Latina 749–751 by Ɔ. Martiana.

-Moon, the beauty of the world, the great heaven’s greatest part,
+Moon, the beauty of the world, great heaven’s greatest part,

-Moon, companion of the Sun, errant splendor, fire and moisture,
+Moon, companion of the Sun, wandering splendor, fire and moisture,

-Moon, the parent of the months, returning to life with numerous offspring!
+Moon, parent of the months, returning to life with plentiful offspring!

 When you return, Day gathers up your brother’s hours,

-Father Oceanus gazes after you when the heaven is renewed,
+Father Oceanus gazes after you as heaven is renewed,

 The earth breathes out for you, you bind Tartarus in chains,